Bicolored hawk: Description

-A. b. guttifer; located in South Bolivia and northern Argentina.
-The underparts of the adult are grey or extensively salmon rufous with large white spots and bars.

-Habitat and distribution
+Distribution and habitat

 The bicolored hawk is widespread but uncommonly observed.
-Its range extends from Mexico to west Ecuador, the Guianas to Colombia, south to east Peru, through Amazonian Brazil to Paraguay, north-northwestern Argentina, Bolivia and to Chile.
+Its range extends from Mexico to west Ecuador, the Guianas to Colombia, south to east Peru, through Amazonian Brazil to Paraguay, north-northwestern Argentina,north of Uruguay,Bolivia and to Chile.
 It mainly resides in forest, along forest edges and in clearings in tropical and locally subtropical zones, although its habitat is none too specialized.
 It may also reside in rain forest, drier, thinned forest, and palm savanna with gallery forest.

 Forest disturbance and fragmentation negatively affect the habitat and quantity of the bicolored hawk, which is most abundant in primary undisturbed forest or riparian forest.
 There are fewer hawks in disturbed habitats such as forests that have been logged, and even fewer in those fragmented habitats that provide greater than 66% forest cover.
 These hawks are rarely present in forests that provide less than 66% forest cover.

 Behaviour

 The bicolored hawk is difficult to detect due to its shyness and inconspicuousness.
 Because of this behaviour, the bicolored hawk may be more common than it seems.